19hours/sg-statutes/Acts/Casino Control Act.md

 for every day or part thereof during which the offence continues after conviction.

-(6) The Authority may, with the approval of the Minister, make regulations for or with respect to regulating or prohibiting the promotion and conduct of junkets, the licensing of junket promoters, arrangements for premium players and the obligations of casino operators in relation to junket promoters and premium players.
+(6) The Authority may, with the approval of the Minister, make regulations for or with respect to —

+(a) regulating or prohibiting the promotion and conduct of junkets;

+(b) the licensing of junket promoters;

+(c) arrangements for premium players; and

+(d) the obligations of casino operators in relation to junket promoters and premium players.

-(7) In particular, the regulations may ––
+(7) In particular, the regulations may —

 (a) impose restrictions on who may be approved to organise or promote a junket;